 How To Use

-- Firstly, try to wear old clothes as the oil can stain your new fabric.
+- First, try to wear old clothes as the oil can stain your clothes.

 - Take a small amount of the oil in your hands and gently massage into the scalp and the hair roots.